-The practicum experience for Nursing Management & Organizational Leadership requires the student to demonstrate the knowledge and skills they have acquired through a variety of experiences as a nurse leader/ administrator in a healthcare environment.
-This course requires an eight (8) hour per week "hands-on" experience in the Nursing Management/Leadership role.
-The culmination of this course will result in the completion of the Major Applied Research Paper (MARP) related to management and organizational leadership in today's complex healthcare environment.
+The practice experience for Nursing Management & Organizational Leadership requires the student to demonstrate the knowledge and skills they have acquired through a variety of experiences as a nurse leader/administrator in a healthcare environment.
+This course requires 90 hours of practice experience (PE) related to the nursing management/leadership role.
+The culmination of this course is the completion of the capstone project related to management and organizational leadership in today's complex healthcare environment.